Sarah M'Barek

 Sarah M'Barek (born 13 October 1977) is a French football manager and former player.
 She played as a midfielder and has represented the France women's national team, having attained 21 caps.

 Club career

 M'Barek starred for Montpellier from 2001 to 2005.

 Managerial career

-M'Barek was manager of Guingamp in the Division 1 Féminine from 2013, but left to become manager of Racing Club de Lens Féminin that competes in Division 2 Féminine.
+M'Barek was manager of Guingamp in Division 1 Féminine from 2013, but left to become manager of Racing Club de Lens Féminin which competes in Division 2 Féminine.

 Personal life

 M'Barek is of Tunisian descent.